AbdulrahmanMohammadSalem/AbdulrahmanMohammadSalem.github.io/_CppLibs/Utils.md

 - **Immediate practical value:** Recruiters and clients appreciate projects that save time across other projects; this library is an easy example of quality-of-life engineering that improves developer productivity.

 # How to Use
+1. Download the header file from the section below.
+2. Include it in your C++ project using `#include "..."`, with the appropriate path between the double quotes.
+3. Make sure that you have `Strings.h` also installed.

 # Source Code
-*You can find the source code for this header here.*
+*You can find the source code for this header [here](https://gist.github.com/AbdulrahmanMohammadSalem/5d27315cb7e7c702af4ef5b4c7ca3155).*